Polycystic Ovary Syndrome

-Polycystic ovary syndrome (PCOS) causes harmless cysts in the ovaries and also causes other symptoms.
+Polycystic ovary syndrome (PCOS) causes harmless, small cysts in the ovaries and other symptoms.
 PCOS is caused by certain hormones being out of balance.
 The word "syndrome" means a group of symptoms.
 Women with PCOS may have no periods, irregular periods, or very long periods.

-A woman’s ovaries are where her eggs are stored.
+Women store their eggs in their ovaries.
 Each egg is in a capsule called a follicle.
-Each month, one follicle grows to produce a mature egg.
-This egg is released (ovulation) and the follicle dissolves.
+Normally during the reproductive years, one follicle grows to produce a mature egg each month.
+This egg is released during ovulation and the follicle dissolves.

-With polycystic ovary syndrome (PCOS), the chemicals (hormones) that control ovulation are out of balance.
-These include estrogen and androgen (a male hormone).
+With polycystic ovary syndrome (PCOS), the hormones that control ovulation are out of balance.
+These include estrogen, progesterones, and androgen.
 As a result, ovulation may not occur.
 Instead, the follicle stays enlarged.
-This is a cyst (fluid-filled sac).
-Over time, the ovaries fill with many cysts.
+This is a fluid-filled sac (cyst).
+Over time, the ovaries fill with many small cysts.
 This is why they are called "poly" (many) "cystic" ovaries.
-In some women, the ovaries also make too many male hormones.
+In some women, the ovaries also make too much androgen.

 Women with PCOS may also have one or more of these symptoms:

 - Hair growth on the face and other parts of the body

 - Patches of thickened, velvety, darkened skin called acanthosis nigricans

 Women with PCOS are also at increased risk of developing cancer of the uterine lining, diabetes, and heart disease.